Dardenelle in Yell County, Arkansas — The American South (West South Central)

 Erected 1936 by Arkansas Centennial Comm., Arkansas History Comm.
 (Marker Number C-34.)

 Topics and series.
-This historical marker is listed in this topic list: Native Americans.
+This historical marker is listed in this topic list: Indigenous Peoples and Communities.
 In addition, it is included in the Arkansas Centennial Commission series list.
 A significant historical month for this entry is April 1820.

 Other nearby markers.
-At least 8 other markers are within one mile of this marker, measured as the crow flies.
-Dardanelle Confederate Monument (here, next to this marker); Yell County First Court House (within shouting distance of this marker); Jefferson Davis Highway (about 300 feet away, measured in a direct line); Historic Downtown Dardanelle (approx. ¼ mile away); Council Oak (approx. half a mile away); Old Brearley Cemetery (approx. 0.6 miles away); Brearley Cemetery (approx. one mile away); Action at Dardenelle (approx. one mile away).
+At least 8 other markers are within walking distance of this marker: Dardanelle Confederate Monument (here, next to this marker); Yell County First Court House (within shouting distance of this marker); Jefferson Davis Highway (about 300 feet away, measured in a direct line); The First Presbyterian Church (approx. 0.2 miles away); Historic Downtown Dardanelle (approx. Ό mile away); Council Oak (approx. half a mile away); Old Brearley Cemetery (approx. 0.6 miles away); Brearley Cemetery (approx. one mile away).
 Touch for a list and map of all markers in Dardenelle.

 More about this marker.
 One of 143 cast-iron markers placed across Arkansas in partnership with the Arkansas History Commission during the state's 1936 centennial.
 They were originally silver in color.